port-labs/ocean/integrations/jira/README.md

 # Jira

-Integration to bring information from Jira into Port
+Integration to import information from Jira into Port.

+The integration supports importing issues and projects from your Jira cloud account to Port, according to your mapping and definition.

+**Note:** the integration supports Jira Cloud at the moment, support for Jira Server is being worked on.

 ## Development Requirements